et9719/weirdFacts/README.md

 3. It found three unused variables, choices on line 20, restartBtn on line 27 and restart on line 153.

-- choices was not needed so it was deleted.
+- Choices was not needed so it was deleted.
+- As restart is a funtion, and in the html I had onclick="restart(); the restartBtn variable was not needed so this was also deleted.
 -